-Rainhouse Canada is currently developing an Anti-Vibration Control System (AVCS) that will address undesirable machining conditions by integrating a sensor into machine tools.
+Rainhouse Manufacturing Canada Ltd. is currently developing an Anti-Vibration Control System (AVCS).
+The AVCS will address undesirable machining conditions by integrating a sensor into machine tools.
 It is our intention to first develop this system for Computer Numerical Controlled (CNC) machines.
 Ideally, we will measure, record, and analyze the vibration data, computing and applying corrective actions without intervention from an operator.

-This project aims to develop a sensor that will measure vibrations within a machine tool to improve the quality and optimize the process to create parts.
+This project aims to develop a sensor that will measure vibrations within a machine tool.
+This smart tool will improve the quality and optimize the process to create parts.
 To accomplish this goal, we must develop the sensor, a processing algorithm, and hardware to fully complete the closed-loop solution.
 Also, we have to find a way to integrate the sensor, processing algorithm, and hardware with the machine tool.
-Once we create the prototype, we will benchmark the Anti-Vibration Control System (AVCS), validating it on the machine tool in an industrial manufacturing environment.
+Once we create the prototype, we will benchmark the Anti-Vibration Control System (AVCS).
+Validating it on the machine tool in an industrial manufacturing environment.

 So far, we have achieved the process’s initial steps, including most research, assessment, and decision-making on how the sensor will come to life.